Conoize/logkit.github.io/_includes/docs/installation/source.md

 > Integrating the LogKit source is the only way to include LogKit in projects targeting iOS 7.
 When this installation method is used, skip the `import LogKit`.

 [Download LogKit][gh-release].
-Add all of the `.swift` files found in the `Source` directory to your project.
+Add all of the `.swift` files found in the `Sources` directory to your project.
 No other steps are necessary for installation.

 {% endcase %}